 - Usually after stopping those medications parkinsonism gradually disappears over weeks to months, though symptoms may last for up to a year.

 - There is some evidence to suggest that multiple small strokes in key areas of the brain may cause Parkinsonism.

 - No specific clinical features or diagnostic tests reliably differentiate PD and vascular parkinsonism, though some features may suggest VP.

 - A severe onset of parkinsonism immediately following (or progressively occurring within a year of) a stroke may indicate VP.

-- Other signs that can indicate VP include: evidence of vascular disease on an A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
-MRI is non-invasive and does not use radiation. of the brain in combination with varying levels of deterioration, prominent early cognitive problems and lower body issues, such as early gait and balance problems.
+- Other signs that can indicate VP include: evidence of vascular disease on an MRI (magnetic resonance imaging) of the brain in combination with varying levels of deterioration, prominent early cognitive problems and lower body issues, such as early gait and balance problems.